jannik-roth/FragShapley/README.md

 ## Datasets
 Possible datasets that can be used for the study

-1. ChEMBL: potency prediction (regression), activity prediction (classification, active vs. random compounds)
+1. ChEMBL: potency prediction (regression), activity prediction (classification, active vs. random compounds) -> Maybe look for alternative
 2. ESOL, solubility (regression)
 3. Ames data, mutagenicity (classification, might be able to use the data from [this study](https://doi.org/10.1021/acs.chemrestox.4c00466))